-My passion for clear writing is nurtured by a lifelong commitment to the classics and years of teaching grammar and logic.
-Finding the shape of an emerging argument and helping a valuable idea reach an adequate form of expression is one of my greatest sources of joy.
+I have a passion for clear writing, nurtured by a lifelong commitment to the classics and years of teaching grammar and logic.
+Calmly finding the shape of an emerging argument and helping a valuable idea reach an adequate form of expression is one of my greatest sources of joy.

-Global Challenges Foundation - Risk Reports Series
+Global Challenges Foundation - mitigating global catastrophic RISk

 From 2016 to 2018, I worked as Editor in Chief with the Global Challenges Foundation.
 In close collaboration with the Executive Director, I developed and curated a new publication, the Global Challenges Quarterly Reports.
 The purpose of this series is to serve as a critical thinking tool for global thinkers and doers engaged in the creation of new global governance models.
 The series includes seven reports in total, each offering original contributions from a diverse group of experts exploring one key dimension of global governance - from historical precedents to media narratives or the disruptive potential of new technology.
 In addition, I orchestrated the production of the Global Challenges Foundation Risk Handbook - a world first concise introduction to global catastrophic risk.
 The handbook, based on scientific contributions by leading experts, offers a complete overview of 10 distinct risks and the governance structures currently in place to address them.
 Both publications played a crucial role in defining the conversation around the New Shape Prize, the world’s largest ever prize competition in the social sciences, which yielded over 2700 new proposals for upgrades to current global governance frameworks and institutions from 122 countries.